code-mattclaffey/performance-kit/02-hidden-images/readme.md

 In some senarios, we may need to hide an image for a certain breakpoint.
 Sometimes we might get something like this:

 `On desktop I would like to see images in the navigation but have images hidden on mobile...` - I know right :persevere:

-In [our example](https://github.com/code-mattclaffey/performance-kit/tree/master/demos/02) the HTML would look something like this:
+In [our previous example](http://performance-kit.surge.sh/01/after.html) the HTML would look something like this:

 ```html